 Pastor Fred holds a Bachelor of Arts degree in Bible and Theology from the Pan-African Christian University, Kenya, and a Master of Arts degree in Leadership and Organizational Management from the International Leadership University (ILU), Kenya.
 He is a Ph.D.
 Candidate at the ILU with a focus on Corporate Leadership.

 MARGARET W. MUNENE, MBA

-She is an established business woman and is a director of Palmhouse Dairies Ltd, CBS Githunguri Campus and Mukore Academy.
-Margaret is a founder trustee of the Palmhouse Foundation, an education trust that finances the secondary education of deserving students and mentors them through life to also impact positively on society with a vision to enable deserving students to realize their dreams, transform their lives, their families and society.
+She is an established businesswoman and is a director of Palmhouse Dairies Ltd, CBS Githunguri Campus, and Mukore Academy.
+Margaret is a founder trustee of the Palmhouse Foundation, an Education Trust that finances the secondary education of deserving students and mentors them through life to also impact positively on society with a vision to enable deserving students to realize their dreams, transform their lives, their families and society.

 Jessie Githanga is a senior member of the HEART Kenya Board of Trustees, she is married and has 3 children.